ad-astra-video/livepeer-app-pipelines/create-a-tall-tale/README.md

 # Instructions to run sample app with generic container pipeline

 This is a sample web application that uses a custom built container as the worker.
-The API is served by a Livepeer Gateway node that handles coordinating with Orchestrator s and managing payments for the compute completed.
+The API is served by a Livepeer Gateway node that handles coordinating with Orchestrators and managing payments for the compute completed.

 ### Prerequisites